maindolaamit/tutorials/Data-Science/mylib/README.md

-## A tutorial repository
+## ML Framework

-Created this repository to keep some good coding questions or snippets for my reference.
+Created this repository to keep some good coding steps or function snippets for automation.
+Below is the description of files being used

-<li>DataScience Modules.
-<li>Machine Learning.
-<li>Pythonn.
-<li>Data Structures.
+<li>cross_validation : Will be used to create folds in a data frame based on problem type.
+<li>ml.py : This file has useful classes to evaluate Models, Train them in cross folds, evaluate and then save them.